ibm-cloud-docs/devsecops/troubleshoot.md

 ![Storage quota error](images/exceeded-quota.png)

-IBM Cloud registry offers a limited quota, pushing too many images it can be exceeded.
+{{site.data.keyword.cloud_notm}} registry offers a limited quota, pushing too many images it can be exceeded.

 Go to images, delete some and rerun the pipeline.
 You can check your quota limits and usage by issuing ibmcloud cr quota command.